 By integrating Task Analytics with Google Analytics you can segment visitors by task and completion rate, comparing customer journeys and touch points online.

 See what happens when you add intent and success to your Google Analytics data.
-Try Task Analytics for free.
+Request a demo.